bagder/emails/README.md

-# emails
+# Collected emails

-emails I received
+This is a collection of emails I have received over the years.